A memoir of exile and rebellion—

 ❧

-And even as World War Two tore through the land—
+And even as World War II tore through the land—the

 Great-Grandfather Vashchenko hid people in his own